 - Glow sticks.
 This was the best gift of the bunch.
 I waited until the sun was setting to give them to her and she had a blast forming them into halos, bracelets, and whatnot.
 The glow sticks kept her happy for over an hour - I think the darker it got the neater they were so she didn't tire of them too soon.

 - A rosary.
 This way we prayed the rosary as a family, asking for safe travels.
-Lydia even led some of the decades.
+L even led some of the decades.

 These few little tricks made our drive so nice.
 Our trip was quick - down on Tuesday and home on Wednesday - but we were able to do it peacefully and happily.
 I hope some of these ideas will help someone else!